carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

 dynamic = ["version"]
 ```

-Following this, we should the following section elsewhere in `pyproject.toml`:
+Following this, we should add the following section elsewhere in `pyproject.toml`:

 ```toml
 # file: pyproject.toml